Cross-Chain Architecture

-This section describes how VSC interfaces with external blockchains, processes inbound transactions, manages vaults, and ensures security during cross-chain operations.
+This section describes how Magi interfaces with external blockchains, processes inbound transactions, manages vaults, and ensures security during cross-chain operations.

 Interface with External Chains

-Section titled “Interface with External Chains”VSC interfaces with external chains through a combination of:
+Section titled “Interface with External Chains”Magi interfaces with external chains through a combination of:

 - Blockchain light clients